xsp-cz/GenesisEnvs/README.md

 ## 🔥 News

+- [2025-01-18] Added a new `WaterFranka` environment to play with liquid!
 - [2025-01-10] Added successfully trained [checkpoints](https://github.com/RochelleNi/GenesisEnvs/tree/master/logs) for `GraspFixedBlock`, `GraspFixedRod` and `GraspRandomBlock`!
 - [2025-01-08] Supported [**MacOS**](#MacOS-Usage) training and visualization! 🎉